Understanding AMH and Fertility

 For an AMH test, a phlebotomist will conduct a simple blood test: they will draw some blood from your arm and send it to the lab.
 You will typically get your results from the test within the week.

-AMH test kits are available over-the-counter, as well, and use a finger prick blood sample to conduct the test.
+Your doctor does not need to be a fertility specialist; a primary care doctor can also help you order the test.
 However, for a complete picture of your fertility, it is best to see a fertility specialist who can help you interpret the test results and order additional tests to get a more holistic picture of your ovarian reserve and fertility potential.
 A fertility specialist can also identify specific reasons why you may be experiencing infertility, such as endometriosis or tubal factor infertility.

 Follicle stimulating hormone (FSH) is secreted by the pituitary gland to stimulate follicle development and control the menstrual cycle.
 As a result, FSH is another valuable window your fertility specialist may use to understand your fertility potential.